alberand/Blog/content/nixos-wireguard-vpn.md

 We can not put Mullvad VPN configuration file to the Nix configuration directly.
 The `dk-cph-wg-401.conf` contains private key which should not be shared.
-`/nix/store` is world readable, by putting this file in the `*.nix` any user would be able to read your private key.
+`/nix/store` is world readable, by putting this file in the `*.nix` any system user would be able to read your private key.

 Let's put private key to the `/etc/mullvad-vpn.key`: